yackx/ipgo/content/classic/conway/conway.md

 ### Data structure

-Some implementations use a two-dimensional array-like structures, for instace ``[][]bool`` to represent the grid.
+Some implementations use a two-dimensional array-like structures, for instance ``[][]bool`` to represent the grid.
 This is however inefficient and not practical.
-It cannot represent an infinite grid and can be a huge waste of memory on large grids.
-Instead, we represent a **cell** as pair of integers, and the **grid** as a set of cells.
-We shall use a `map[Cell]bool` to represent the grid.
+Such data structure cannot represent an infinite grid and wastes a lot of memory on large grids.
+Instead, we represent a **cell** as a pair of integers, and the **grid** as a set of cells.
+We shall use a `map[Cell]bool` strcture called `CellSet` to represent the grid or a cell's neighbor.

 ```go
 // Cell represents a cell, living or dead